nulab/hydralibs/docs/api.md

 export const childDispatchFromLens<S, S1>(parentDispatch: Dispatch<S>, getAndSet: GetAndSet<S, S>): Dispatch<S1>
 ```

-Same as childDispatch but instead of using a property in the object we use a getter and a setter
-It give you more flexibility about how to get and set a value from S
+Same as childDispatch but instead of using a property in the object we use a getter and a setter.
+It give you more flexibilty and if you are familiar with lens i recommend using monocle-ts. monocle-ts can generate lens easily

 ## hydra-dispatch-react